This book reads a series of Godard films as interventions in

 produce a reflexive sound-image language, and so in many ways match

 the very essence of philosophy: thought thinking thought.
-Still, the

-ideas in the medium of film.
-And this language must be taken seriously
+representing philosophical ideas in the medium of film.
+And this

-in the context of the problem of difference.
-For, if difference is
+language must be taken seriously in the context of the problem of

-concerned with signification as such, then the visual and aural retain
+such, then the visual and aural retain equal rights with writing (and

-Indeed, if part of the problem of speaking about or by the Other is
+all questions obtaining therein).
+Indeed, if part of the problem of

-how such speaking traffics in inscription, then cinematic language is
+inscription, then cinematic language is certainly an important - and

-certainly an important - and authentically complex - intervention in
+authentically complex - intervention in that problem.

-disciplinary borders between philosophy, literary theory, film
+borders between philosophy, literary theory, film studies, and

-of a philosophical position or philosophy is used to interpret motifs,
+philosophical position or philosophy is used to interpret motifs,

 characters, plot lines, etc. In neither case is film engaged as a form